General advice for travellersAdvice on preparing for safe and healthy travel and some basic precautions to follow while away

 While most travellers have a healthy and safe trip, some risks are relevant to travellers regardless of destination.
 These may include road traffic and other accidents, diseases transmitted by insects or ticks, diseases transmitted by contaminated food and water, sexually transmitted infections or health issues related to the heat or cold.

 Travellers can visit the Country Information pages of our website to find useful resources and recommendations on travel vaccinations, malaria, disease outbreaks and other risks where relevant.
-The Foreign and Commonwealth Office website contains useful information on safety and security issues worldwide.
+The Foreign, Commonwealth & Development Office (FCDO) website contains useful information on COVID-19 related control measures, entry requirements and safety and security issues worldwide.

 For those requiring vaccines or malaria tablets, an appointment with a health professional should be booked at least four to six weeks before travel.
 For some travellers, courses of vaccines may be recommended, which can take a number of weeks to complete.
 However, even if time is short, an appointment is still worthwhile as some vaccines and malaria tablets can be given to last minute travellers.
 For those with pre-existing health problems, an earlier appointment is recommended, even when travel vaccines or malaria tablets are not required, as a general check-up before travel is advisable.